Root Disease Problems & Management in Hydroponic Systems

 General management of root rots relies heavily on encouraging healthy plant growth.
 Most root pathogens are opportunists and can cause the most damage on already stressed plants.

 Low oxygen levels in the nutrient solution favor disease so increase dissolved oxygen levels through proper aeration.
 Maintain a proper root zone temperature (68-72F is optimum).
 Use a balanced nutrient solution to avoid over-fertilization and regularly check total soluble salts and pH levels.
-If biological or chemical-based fungicides are recommended, always read the label to make sure they can be used in hydroponic systems.

 Do you have a question?
 Try Ask an Expert!